-Revenues from our Rentals segment increased \$28.7 million, or 14.9%, in the Current Period as compared to the Prior Year Period.
-Cost of revenues increased \$3.9 million, or 5.7%, in the Current Period as compared to the Prior Year Period.
-This increase was due to an increase in both average rig count and commodity prices when compared to the Prior Year Period.
-During the Current Period, we experienced increased revenue from both premium drill pipe in all our markets and bottom hole assembly accessories in our onshore U.S market, which contributed to an increase in gross margin which was 67.7% for the Current Period as compared to 64.9% in the Prior Year Period.
+Revenues from our Rentals segment increased \$37.4 million, or 12.6%, in the Current Period as compared to the Prior Year Period.
+Cost of revenues increased \$8.0 million, or 7.9%, in the Current Period as compared to the Prior Year Period.
+These increases were due to increased revenue from premium drill pipe in all our markets and bottom hole assembly accessories in our onshore U.S. market.
+As a result of the increases discussed above, gross margin for the current period increased to 67.3% for the Current Period as compared to 65.9% in the Prior Year Period.

-Revenues from our Well Services segment increased \$13.3 million, or 5.8%, in the Current Period as compared to the Prior Year Period, primarily as a result of improvements in our production and well control services in our International markets.
-Cost of revenues increased \$1.3 million, or 0.8%, in the Current Period as compared to the Prior Year Period.
-The increase in cost of revenues was driven by the increase in overall segment revenues and gross margin for the Current Period increased to 31.4% as compared to 28.0% for the Prior Year Period.
+Revenues from our Well Services segment decreased \$7.3 million, or 2.1%, in the Current Period as compared to the Prior Year Period, primarily as a result of a reduction in hydraulic workover services in our U.S. offshore and International markets.
+Cost of revenues decreased \$9.1 million, or 3.7%, in the Current Period as compared to the Prior Year Period as a result of the decreases in revenue as well as a reduction in costs associated with well decommissioning services in our U.S offshore market.
+Gross margin for the Current